Software-Knife-and-Tool/mu/README.md

 - *mu*, a small, configurable runtime library and language
 - *mu-sys*, minimal POSIX runtime suitable for containers
 - *codegen*, a native code compiler
-- *mux* , a cargo-like development and packaging tool
+- *manifest* , a cargo-like development and packaging tool
 - small and simple installation
 - add interactivity and extensibility to application implementations
 - Rust FFI system